auth0/docs/scenarios-mqtt.md

 # Authenticating & Authorizing Devices using MQTT with Auth0

-[MQTT](http://en.wikipedia.org/wiki/MQ_Telemetry_Transport) is a light-weight protocol often used for devices to communicate with other systems.
+[MQTT](http://en.wikipedia.org/wiki/MQ_Telemetry_Transport) is a lightweight protocol often used for devices to communicate with other systems.
 It is designed for the __publish/subscribe__ messaging pattern.

 Generally speaking there are 3 components: